-Shake-up your side dish options with this crispy Asian Coleslaw.
-Embellished with toasted ramen noodles and salted peanuts, it's a scrumptious twist on traditional coleslaw that's sure to become a family favorite.
+Shake-up your side dish options with this easy crunchy Asian Coleslaw recipe.
+It’s embellished with toasted ramen noodles and peanuts, for a scrumptious twist that’s sure to become a family favorite.

 Thanks for visiting come back soon!